Digital terrestrial television in Denmark: High-definition

-On 11 January 2012 the free-to-air MUX1 switched from MPEG-2 to the newer MPEG-4 codec standard.
+On 11 January 2012, the free-to-air MUX1 switched from MPEG-2 to the newer MPEG-4 codec standard.
 This made it possible to broadcast DR1 and the TV 2 regional channels in 720p HD.
-Later in the year, on April 1 the commercial MUX5 converted broadcasting from DVB-T to DVB-T2 to use for HDTV.
+Later, on 1 April, the commercial MUX5 converted to the DVB-T2 system for HDTV use.
 A further focus was placed on HD when, on 5 April 2016, Boxer stopped simulcasting HD and SD versions of the same channels, focusing on HD versions only.
 In late 2016 and early 2017 DIGI-TV made changes to their two multiplexes making it possible to launch both DR2 and DR K in 720p HD.

 2020 changes

-In May 2017, the Ministry of Culture proposed two scenarios on what the terrestrial television infrastructure in Denmark could look like after 3 April 2020 when Boxer's gatekeeper rights expire, and the 700 Mhz band switches from TV to mobile broadband.
+In May 2017, the Ministry of Culture proposed two scenarios on what the terrestrial television infrastructure in Denmark could look like after 3 April 2020 when Boxer's gatekeeper rights expire, and the 700 MHz band switching from TV to mobile broadband.

 In scenario A, all 5 UHF multiplexes and the single VHF multiplex would be given to the gatekeeper, with the condition of broadcasting free-to-air channels from DR and TV 2.

 In scenario B, a single UHF multiplex would be given to Digi-TV (the joint-venture between DR and TV 2) to be used for free-to-air broadcasting.
 The remaining 4 UHF multiplexes as well as the single VHF multiplex would be given to the gatekeeper.
 In both scenarios it is expected that every multiplex will use DVB-T2 and HEVC.

 In December 2017, it was announced that scenario B had been chosen, and a new gatekeeper for minimum 4 multiplexes will be chosen through a "beauty contest" which ran through 5 March 2018.
 On 13 March 2018, the current gatekeeper Boxer was announced as being the only applicant.
 On 6 June 2018, Boxer was announced as the winner, and they would continue to be the gatekeeper after 3 April 2020.

 As part of a new media agreement by the Folketing in 2018 with a permanent lower budget for DR, DR announced in 2019 that three of their free-to-air channels would close.
-On January 2 2020 DR3, DR K, and DR Ultra ceased broadcasting.
+On 2 January 2020, DR3, DR K, and DR Ultra ceased broadcasting.

 Due to the COVID-19 pandemic it was announced that the national switch-over to DVB-T2 would be postponed to June 2.
 The argument being that some people (especially the elderly) would not have purchased DVB-T2 equipment, and would be left with no means of keeping up-to-date with new information regarding the pandemic.

-On 2 June 2020 the number of available multiplexes decreased from 6 to 5, with a switch-over from DVB-T to DVB-T2 on all 5 multiplexes.
+On 2 June 2020, the number of available multiplexes decreased from 6 to 5, with a switch-over from DVB-T to DVB-T2 on all 5 multiplexes.
 This made it possible to broadcast DR Ramasjang in HD.
 The joint-venture DIGI-TV shut down, with the ownership of MUX1 transferred to DR.

+In October 2021, Boxer was folded into parent company Norlys and the name Boxer was dropped.